hpides/mmlib/README.md

 - **Build Library**
     - clone this repo
     - run the script `generate-archives-docker.sh`
-        - it runs a docker container and builds the *mmlib* in it.
+        - it runs a docker container and builds the *mmlib* in it
         - the created `dist` directory is copied back to repository root
         - it contains the `.whl` file that can be used to install the library with pip (see below)
 - **Install**